Christoph Krauss

-Christoph Krauss (born 1964 in Hof/Saale, Germany) is a freelance cinematographer and director of photography for fictional movie and TV-productions, documentaries and art projects (film and video-installations).
+Christoph Krauss (born 1964 in Hof/Saale, West Germany) is a freelance cinematographer and director of photography for fictional movie and TV-productions, documentaries and art projects (film and video-installations).

 Life

 Christoph Krauss learnt the craft of cinematography at Berlin's Technical College for Optics and Photo-Technics (SFOF) and started his professional career as a lighting technician.
 Then, he went on to become an assistant cameraman and camera operator later.
 Since 1995, he has had responsibility for cinematography on numerous productions in Germany and abroad.
 His filmography includes feature films, TV-series and documentaries as well as underwater photography, action film shoots and art projects.